-My interpretation is that sometimes you have to let your hair down and do things that aren't necessarily good for you.
-I do this all the time, I live super heathily during the week and relax my self care rules at weekends.
-But I find some people let go all good rules on holiday and use it almost as an excuse to indulge in over-eating, over-drinking and zero exercise, for instance, like it's compulsory to disobey wellbeing.
+My interpretation is that sometimes you have to let your hair down and do things that aren’t necessarily good for you.
+I do this all the time, I live super heathy during the week and relax my self-care rules at weekends.
+But I find some people let go all good rules on holiday and use it almost as an excuse to indulge in over-eating, over-drinking and zero exercise, for instance, like it’s compulsory to disobey wellbeing.

-To inspire you to take those little daily 'injections' of happiness whilst on holiday, I'm sharing Dalai Lama's '6 perfections for happiness' which for me act as a great checklist of little things I can do to keep my mindset on the upward spiral.
+To inspire you to take those little small steps to happiness whilst on holiday, I’m sharing Dalai Lama’s ‘6 perfections for happiness‘ which for me act as a great checklist of little things I can do to keep my mindset on the upward spiral.

 Dalai Lama’s 6 perfections for happiness